To diagnose a yeast infection, your doctor may:

 - Single-dose oral medication.
 Your doctor might prescribe a one-time, single oral dose of fluconazole (Diflucan).
 Oral medication isn't recommended if you're pregnant.
 To manage more-severe symptoms, you might take two single doses three days apart.

 See your doctor again if treatment doesn't resolve your symptoms or if your symptoms return within two months.

 If your symptoms are severe, or you have frequent yeast infections, your doctor might recommend:

 - Long-course vaginal therapy.
 Your doctor might prescribe an antifungal medication taken daily for up to two weeks, followed by once a week for six months.

 - Multidose oral medication.
 Your doctor might prescribe two or three doses of an antifungal medication to be taken by mouth instead of vaginal therapy.
 However, this therapy isn't recommended for pregnant women.

-- Azole resident therapy.
+- Azole resistant therapy.
 Your doctor might recommend boric acid, a capsule inserted into your vagina.
 This medication may be fatal if taken orally and is used only to treat candida fungus that is resistant to the usual antifungal agents.